ryanh9700/CT-Parser/README.md

 Once inside the folder, type ```pip install pdfplumber``` into the terminal.

+#### 4. Templates
+Ensure the "summary_templates.txt" file exists inside the "templates" folder and has the correct text.

 ### How to Run
 1. Download the PDFs of all CyberTips and place them into a folder (ideally grouped by ESP name).
-1. Move folder into CT-Reader/documents.
+1. Move folder into "CT-Reader/documents".
-1. Inside VS Code terminal or the terminal, type
-1. ```python src/parse.py documents/[folder name]```
+1. Inside VS Code terminal or the terminal, type ```python src/parse.py documents/[folder name]```
 1. Results will print output to console, missing items (such as location) will be "NONE" and colored red.